microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 This opens the online manual.

-> **Note:**
+> **Note**
 >
 > If you do not have internet access, please use the [command line help](#command-line-help).

 ### [R] RESET / -Reset <String> <a name="reset"></a>

+> [!IMPORTANT]
-**IMPORTANT: Before you proceed with this option, please close all open applications.**
+> Before you proceed with this option, please close all open applications.

 This option removes all relevant policies, labels and settings.

-> **Note:**
+> **Note**
 >
-> Reset with the default argument will not reset all settings, but only user-specific settings if you run PowerShell with user privileges.
+> * Reset with the default argument will not reset all settings, but only user-specific settings if you run PowerShell with user privileges.
 This is sufficient in most cases to reset [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365) Apps, while a complete reset is useful for all other applications.
->
-> If you want a complete reset, you need to run the 'Unified Labeling Support Tool' in an administrative PowerShell window as a user with local administrative privileges.
+> * If you want a complete reset, you need to run the 'Unified Labeling Support Tool' in an administrative PowerShell window as a user with local administrative privileges.

 Valid <String> arguments are: "Default", or "Silent":